cmacdonell/carpentry/DCvsSWC.md

 ***Your tasks***

-The tasks of a Data Carpentry attendee would typically sound something like:
+The tasks a Data Carpentry attendee would hope to learn typically sound something like:

+* Statistically analyzing data and producing graphs
 * Maintaining and preserving data
 * Making data files consistant so they can be easily analyzed
 * Storing research data so it can be reused
-* Calculating statistics on data sets
 * Moving non-digital data (print, books or images) to digital formats
 * Helping researchers access data

 I believe the strength of Data Carpentry is de-mystifying data and teaching very practical lessons and tools to make working with data easier and more efficient.

-**What you will get from either bootcamp**

-Both SWC and DC are needed, and either bootcamp will offer important skills that are beneficial to people with any of the "challenges" mentioned above.
-In particular, I think there are three less tangible but important benefits that come from the carpentry bootcamps regardless of the particular skills taught.

-***An understanding of computation***

-Experienced programmers and data scientists understand that any data stored on computers is accessible.
-As well, there is always "more than one way to do it" with computers.
-I believe that bootcamps will always help to demystify the kinds of tasks we all rely on computers for - communicating, calculating and illustrating.
-Windows, Mac or Linux; Python or R; there is a common thread running through all of it.

-***Learning the lingo***

-It may seem insignifcant, but some workshop attendees I've spoken are most grateful just for knowing that after a bootcamp they will be more confident when talking with other researchers, programmers or database admins about problems they're have.
-They come away with a better grasp of the terminology and tasks and now are less concerned about sounding foolish when in discussion with the computer folk wherever they work.

-***An appreciation of the "carpenters"***
+***Summary***

+I believe the above is at least a first step to disambiguating Software and Data Carpentry.
+As I continue to teach both I'm sure I'll gain greater insight, but I hope the above is useful.
+If I can offer one more common trait of both bootcamps, I would say it is *an appreciation of the "carpenters"*.
 Like any work, writing programs and wrangling data is often a frustrating task.
 Hardware and software
 can be finicky, poorly designed or confusing in operation.
 Often a divide can occur